webplatform/docs/apis/workers/Worker/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'An object representing a worker, that is used to communicate with the worker.'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: Webworkers
+  - Webworkers
 uri: apis/workers/Worker

 ---